Quest Diagnostics allowing residents to order COVID-19 antibody tests online

-"While the science on COVID-19 is evolving, testing for antibodies may identify people who have likely been exposed to COVID-19 and might have mounted an immune response to the virus," said Jay Wohlegemuth, M.D., senior vice president and chief medical officer for the company.
+"While the science on COVID-19 is evolving, testing for antibodies may identify people who have likely been exposed to COVID-19 and might have mounted an immune response to the virus," Jay Wohlegemuth, M.D., Quest Diagnostics' senior vice president and chief medical officer, said in a statement.

 The FDA does warn that it doesn't know for sure yet whether having antibodies for the virus means you're immune.